 Raised on Chicago’s North Shore in an insular, cookie-cutter subdivision, I never quite felt at home.
 I yearned for nature and the wild and wanted desperately to live like the kids in the movies who went fishing and walked across the creek by placing stepping stones in the moving water.
 Instead, digging in the mud in my backyard was my favorite past time.
 I loved the feel of earth squishing through my fingers and often spent hours manipulating and forming imaginary cities and odd creatures.
 As I grew, so did my materials.
 My dresser drawers were filled with scraps of garbage I collected off the neighborhood streets.
 A rusted muffler would become a body for a figure.
 A milk carton would be transformed into a diorama.
 My hands became my tools.
 Like a shovel to a gardener, I unearthed my inner artist.
 I knew at a very young age that I could conjure up beautiful things and bring them into existence.
 When I was creating, I was present and content, I was at home.

 My current sculptures inhabit and confront challenging themes such as memory and loss, darkness and light, intimacy and seduction.
 For inspiration, I look at forces of nature: topographical images of hurricanes and Hubble Space telescope images.
 Capturing emotional states or the energy of now, I use that impetus as fuel to drive my process.
 I begin many of my works by drawing gesturally with wire or steel rods - twisting, melting and manipulating until the armature speaks to me.
-My three dimensional artworks are formed by stretching an opaque fabric over these linear steel constructions.
+My three dimensional artworks are formed by stretching an opaque fabric over a linear steel construction.
 My airy sculptures look like floating, celestial cloud formations or other-worldly figures that have come to life.
 Welded steel, glass, Eco Epoxy resin, sewn acrylic coated fabrics, fade-proof parachute fabric, and color changing LED lights - these innovative, durable materials act as vehicles for expression in my suspended public sculptures.